informationsea/FrozenHashMap/README.md

 Warning
 -------

 API and database format is not stable.
+Feedback is welcome.

 License
 -------